alangunning/doc-ai-analysis-starter/README.md

    python scripts/validate.py data/sec-form-8k/apple-sec-8-k.pdf data/sec-form-8k/apple-sec-8-k.pdf.converted.md
    ```

-   The validation script uploads both files using GitHub's Responses API, so it
+   The validation script uploads both files with OpenAI's Responses API because
+   GitHub Models do not yet support file inputs.
+Set `OPENAI_API_KEY` and the
-   can handle very long documents without running into token limits.
-For a more
+   base URL to `https://api.openai.com/v1` to handle very long documents without
-   cost‑efficient run, specify a smaller model such as
+   running into token limits.
+For a more cost‑efficient run, specify a smaller
-   `openai/gpt-4o-mini` with `--model`, or split oversized documents into
+   model such as `gpt-4o-mini` with `--model`, or split oversized documents into
    chunks and validate them individually.

    Or run the whole pipeline in one go with the orchestrator CLI: